 Are You Overpaying Your Staff?

 Deciding how much to pay your staff members can be a very complex decision, especially if you operate in a niche sector or you hire for niche roles, which leaves you with few organizations against which you can reliably benchmark your salaries.
-Similarly, small companies may run into compensation issues when they have multiple employees sharing roles multiple roles, or one employee fulfilling a number of different roles, making it almost impossible to benchmark their salaries against the marketplace.
+Similarly, small companies may run into compensation issues when they have multiple employees sharing roles multiple roles, or one employee fulfilling a number of different roles, making it almost impossible to benchmark their salaries against prevailing rates in the job market.

 Sure, the aforementioned situations can lead to the underpayment of staff, but they can also lead to a more rarely reported problem: the overpayment of staff.
 Like underpayment, overpayment can lead to morale and performance issues if it goes unchecked.

 While an inability to find benchmarks against which to evaluate your salaries can drive overpayment, overpayment also arises when there is a weak link — or not link at all — between performance and pay in your organization.
 For example, if there is a weak link between performance and pay in your organization, there is a very strong chance that you are overpaying average — or even poor — performers.

 Overpayment resulting from faulty linkages between performance and pay may also mean that you do not have enough money available to correctly compensate your high performers.
 Unadressed, this situation could have very negative impacts on your business.
 For example, overpaid under-performers might have no incentive to improve their performances, and they’ll stagnate further.
 The result is that your low-performing employees will not be inclined to leave — because they’re being paid too well — and your high-performing employees will feel undervalued, which will motivate them to move on.
 If you are overpaying staff, you will lose high performers and accumulate mediocre performers.